 A-tP1,N+tP2,N∙s<Xtests≤A+tF1,N-tF2∙s

 where the parameters tP1,N, tP2,N, tF1,N, and tF2 are taken from Table 3.

+As at the current stage no accuracy requirements are set for the SOCR monitor, separate statistics for the SOCR monitors shall not be calculated for verification purposes.
+Separate statistics for the SOCR monitor shall be calculated once accuracy requirements are set for Part A in a future amendment of this GTR.

 Table 3